Jarrod Ramos identified at Capital Gazette shooter

 At the edge of the photo is the caption “Everybody knows the stupid court of appeals are assholes … but at least they’re pleasant assholes.”

-Baltimore Sun reporter Erin Cox wrote on Twitter on Thursday night, based on an interview with Mr. Marquardt that in 2013 “he said of Ramos, ‘I remember telling our attorneys, “This is a guy who is going to come in and shoot us”.’
-Marquardt said he considered a restraining order and asked police to intervene.”
+Baltimore Sun reporter Erin Cox wrote on Twitter on Thursday night, based on an interview with Mr. Marquardt that in 2013 “he said of Ramos, ‘I remember telling our attorneys, “This is a guy who is going to come in and shoot us.” ‘ Marquardt said he considered a restraining order and asked police to intervene.”

-Even when own Twitter feed broached politics, Mr. Ramos refracted it through his grievances with the Capital Gazette.
+Even when his own Twitter feed broached politics, Mr. Ramos refracted it through his grievances with the Capital Gazette.

 A September 2015 tweet warned that “referring to @RealDonaldTrump as unqualified @CapGazNews could end badly (again),” sharing an article about Mr. Trump suing Univision for defamation and breach of contract.